influxdata/telegraf/plugins/outputs/postgresql/README.md

 This output plugin writes all metrics to PostgreSQL.
 The plugin manages the schema automatically updating missing columns, and checking if existing ones are of the proper type.

+**_WARNING_**: In order to enable automatic schema update, the connection to the database must be established with a user that has sufficient permissions.
+Either be a admin, or an owner of the target schema.

 ### Configuration:

 ```toml